forsbergsskola-se/105-unity-basics-group-2/README.md

 Kitsch Theft Auto

-{video}

-Our first Group Project GP 22.
+"Our first Group Project GP 22.
+A tiny game, for a tiny group."

-Group 2
+Group 2:

 Jakob

 Hildur-Hanna

 Felix

 Sofie